windicss/docs/integrations/svelte.md

 ### Custom styles

-You may have the need in your project to define custom CSS classes, and want to decide seperate to Windi CSS if they are scoped or global.
+You may have the need in your project to define custom CSS classes, and want to decide separate to Windi CSS if they are scoped or global.
 You can with the following syntax:

 ```html
   <!-- all styles with :global() -->